claytonfaria/Faria_Financial/README.md

-# Faria_Financial
+# Faria Investments
-Faria Financial simple website template
+Faria Investments personal simple website template

 Developed with HTML and CSS.
 Animations in JavaScript using JQuery.